KuromeSama6/callsign-uid/README.md

 ---
 ## How it works
 CUID generates a uid has the format of `[Pronounceable 5-letter word][3 digits][1 single letter]`.
-Combined, this algorithm yields around 1,142,400,000 (1 billion) unique ids.
+Combined, this algorithm yields 25,000,000,000 (25 billion) unique ids for a single CUID.
 Multiple CUIDs can be combined to yield more unique ids.

 We will focus on the generation of the pronounceable 5-letter word.
 The 3 digits and 1 letter are simple randomly chosen from a character set.
 In the following explanation, the letter `V` will be used to represent a **Vowel**, and the letter `C` will represent a **Consonant**.
 The letter `Y` does not count as a vowel, nor a consonant.
 It is only used for special purposes..